30s: Gain Momentum

 1. Look at your current finances

-It’s important to know where you are with your finances before you start investing.
-It might be tempting to dive right in, but you’re better off paying off any high interest loans or credit card debt before you look at buying stocks.
+You bought a few stocks in your 20s, but now it time to get serious.
+Before you do, it’s important to understand where you are with your current finances.
+It might be tempting to start investing more, but you’re better off paying off any high interest loans or credit card debt before you look at buying additional stocks.

 2. What are your goals?